The Department of Africana Studies curriculum reflects our pedagogic approach that is multidisciplinary and interdisciplinary.

 The Department of Africana Studies offers a rich and diverse program.
 Its primary purpose is to increase student capabilities in critical thinking and carrying out research.
 We also aim to provide students with applied knowledge and interest in civic participation and to help them learn basic practices and provide basic information and questions that will lead to further research, study and analysis.

 The courses cover the full spectrum of Pan-African affairs (the past, present and future of the global African experience).
 The curriculum also promotes a healthy appreciation, recognition and understanding of the diversity of cultures and civilizations comprising the human family

 Improving cultural competencies

-The faculty of the department represent a broad spectrum of scholarly and applied experience.
+Our faculty represent a broad spectrum of scholarly and applied experience.
 This diversity allows us to provide a holistic and integrated view of the African experience through time.
 Faculty have their degrees in anthropology and African studies, history, political science, sociology, literature, communications and media, theatre arts and ethnomusicology.